brunobonaldi94/basecamp-reloaded/README.md

 		border-top:0.5px solid rgba(255,255,255,0.20);">Exercises</h1>

 <p style="padding:0 8px;">
-Short description about each exercise and main concepts behind each one.
+Below there is a short description about each exercise and the main concepts behind each one.
-Some functions use ft_putchar function (printf function is forbidden for all exercises), which is implemented as below:</p>
+Some functions use <i>ft_putchar</i> function, which is implemented as below:</p>

 ```c
 #include <unistd.h>